yukizo3tm/sql-docs/docs/t-sql/statements/alter-database-scoped-configuration-transact-sql.md

 **Applies to:** [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] (Starting with [!INCLUDE [sql-server-2022](../../includes/sssql22-md.md)]), [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)], and [!INCLUDE [ssazuremi](../../includes/ssazuremi-md.md)]

-Allows you to enable or disable the compilation serialization behavior of sp_executesql.
-Enabling the option allows invocations of sp_executesql to replicate the compilation behavior that objects like stored procedures and triggers use.
+Enables or disables the compilation serialization behavior of sp_executesql when a batch is compiled.
+The first execution of sp_executesql will compile and insert its compiled plan into the plan cache.
+Other sessions abort waiting on the compile lock and reuse the plan once it becomes available.
+This allows sp_executesql to behave like objects such as stored procedures and triggers from a compilation perspective.

 ## <a id="Permissions"></a> Permissions